CoderVishalSehgal/noobdroid/README.md

 WHO CAN CONTRIBUTE?

 This is a project that keeps in mind the varying interests and expertise level of the different members of the community.
-But one common goal for the community is learning Android.
-So, every single member, no matter the experience or level, can contribute in making tutorials for the different topics in Android.
+One common goal for the community is learning Android.
+So, every single member, no matter the experience or level, can contribute in making tutorials for different topics in Android.

 HOW TO CONTRIBUTE?